crim-ca/weaver/docs/source/tutorial.rst

 Now you should get an XML error response with a message that you need to provide an access token (see section above).

-We need to generate an access token with ``twitcherctl``:
+We need to generate an access token with ``weaverctl``:

 .. code-block:: sh

-    $ bin/twitcherctl -k gentoken -H 24
+    $ bin/weaverctl -k gentoken -H 24
     def456

 By default the token has a limited life time of one hour.
 With the option ``-H`` you can extend the life time in hours (24 hours in this example).